agda/cubical/README.md

 [INSTALL](https://github.com/agda/cubical/blob/master/INSTALL.md)
 file.

+If you want to use Agda 2.6.2 instead of the latest development version, you can check out the tag `v0.3` of this library.

 If you want to use Agda 2.6.1.3 instead of the latest development version, you can check out the tag `v0.2` of this library.